firehawkvfx/firehawk/README.md

 vault token lookup
 ```

-- Store the root token and recovery key in an encrypted password manager.
+- Store the root token, admin token, and recovery key in an encrypted password manager.
 If you have problems with any steps in vault-init, and you wish to start from scratch, you can use the ./destroy script to start over.
 You may also delete the contents of the S3 bucket storing the vault data for a clean install.

 - Next we can use terraform to configure vault...
 You can use a shell script to aid this:
 ```
-./init
+./configure
 ```

 - After this step you should now be using an admin token